cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

     - `/bin/bash`: Initiates a Bash shell post-allocation.

 ### Step 7: Launching Jupyter on an Interactive Node to run Python code
+1. In your base environment, `pip install notebook`: this installs Jupyter.
+2. Choose an environment that you want Jupyter to have access to.
+3. `conda activate your_env_name`
+4. `pip install ipykernel`: makes environment visible within Jupyter notebooks

 On your TSCC account in your base directory: